kwea123/MINER_pl/README.md

 **Only image reconstruction task is implemented.**

 # :warning: Main differences w.r.t. the original paper:
-*  In the pseudo code on page 8, where the author states "Weight sharing for images", it means finer levels' networks are initialized with coarser level network weights.
-However, I find this to produce inferior quality, no matter laplacian or gaussian pyramid is used.
+*  In the pseudo code on page 8, where the author states **Weight sharing for images**, it means finer level networks are initialized with coarser level network weights.
+However, I did not find the correct way to implement this.
 Therefore, I initialize the network weights from scratch for all levels.
 *  The paper says it uses sinusoidal activation (does he mean SIREN?
 I don't know), but I use gaussian activation (in hidden layers) with trainable parameters (per block) like my experiments in [the other repo](https://github.com/kwea123/Coordinate-MLPs).
 In finer levels where the model predicts laplacian pyramids, I use sinusoidal activation with trainable parameters as output layer.
 *  Some difference in the hyperparameters: the default learning rate is `3e-2` instead of `5e-4`.
 Optimizer is `RAdam` instead of `Adam`.
 Block pruning happens when the loss is lower than `1e-4` (i.e. when PSNR>=40) rather than `2e-7`.
 Feel free to adjust these hyperparameters, but I find them to be optimal for a `patch_wh` around `(32, 32)`.
 Larger or smaller patch sizes might need parameter tuning.